Tips to Measure the Performance of Matrix Multiplication Using oneMKL

 Introduction

-Factors such as the problem size, cache size, number for cores, and the underlying computer architecture influence the performance of almost all Intel MKL functions.
-In this article, we provide some tips on how to measure the single-precision general matrix multiply (SGEMM) function performance on Intel® Xeon® processors.
-These same tips can be applied to measure the performance of many other Intel MKL functions as well.
+Factors such as the problem size, cache size, number of cores, and the underlying computer architecture influence the performance of almost all functions in oneMKL.
+In this article, we provide some tips on how to measure the SGEMM function performance on Intel® Xeon® processors.
+These same tips can be applied to measure the performance of many other functions in oneMKL.

 Computes a matrix-matrix product with general matrices